Staff

 Viktorija Starych-Samuolienė

-Co-founder (Strategy)Areas of expertise: Euro-Atlantic geopolitics, defence and maritime affairs
+Main areas of expertise: Euro-Atlantic geopolitics, defence and maritime affairs

+Viktorija Starych-Samuolienė is Co-founder (Strategy) at the Council on Geostrategy, where she is responsible for the organisation’s strategy and growth.
+She is a Fellow of the Durham Institute of Research, Development and Invention (DIRDI) and Deputy Director of its National Strategic Research Group, as well as Research Fellow for the University of Oxford Strategy, Statecraft and Technology Centre (SST-CCW).
 Her previous experience includes research and external affairs roles at the Henry Jackson Society.
 She is also a regular attendee and speaker at British and international conferences on foreign policy and security issues.
 She holds an MA in Intelligence and International Security from King’s College, London, and a BA in Political Science from Vilnius University.

 Telephone: 0044 (0) 20 3915 5626